 Our motto: Four strings, four fingers, NO PROBLEM!

-As of our first meeting in January 2015, BUG is seven years old!
+As of our first jam / meeting in January 2016, BUG is eight!

 Here’s to more years of ukulele fun and success!